mbozwood/keystone-techtest/README.md

 `cp .env.example .env`
 `php artisan key:generate`

-At this point, you should configure your database environment variables in the .env files as necessary
+At this point, you should configure your database, and other appropriate environment variables in the .env files as necessary
 `php artisan migrate`
 `php artisan app:get-pinboard-data`